Tax and National Insurance

 • In order to assess your liability to an AA tax charge, you're required to measure the annual growth in all of your registered pension schemes, not just Teachers' Pensions.
 However, we can only provide you with the pension input amount in respect of your membership in the Teachers' Pension Scheme.

 2) The Lifetime Allowance (LTA) was the maximum amount you can take in pension benefits during your lifetime from all pension schemes, before an additional tax charge is incurred.
-If the LTA is exceeded, you will be subject to the LTA charge.
+If the LTA was exceeded, you would have been subject to the LTA charge.

 The LTA was abolished with effect from 6 April 2024 and replaced with three lump sum allowances, the Lump Sum Allowance (LSA), the Lump Sum and Death Benefits Allowance (LSDBA) and the Overseas Transfer Allowance (OTA).